Reward Redistribution via Gaussian Process Likelihood Estimation: Introduction

 \section{Introduction}

-Reinforcement learning (RL) has been successfully applied in a wide range of fields, from fraud detection \cite{dong2024dynamic, bo2024data} and advanced manufacturing \cite{golpayegani2024advancing, cao2024rough, jiang2021recurrent} to autonomous robotics \cite{wang2024research, li2019robot, cao2023adaptive} and supply chain optimization \cite{giannoccaro2018centralized, bo2024root}.
-However, a critical challenge remains: in many practical systems, feedback is provided only after a long sequence of actions, rather than immediately.
+Reinforcement learning (RL) has been successfully applied in a wide range of fields, including finance \cite{hambly2023recent}, healthcare \cite{yu2021reinforcement}, robotics \cite{kober2013reinforcement}, and autonomous driving \cite{kiran2021deep}.
+However, a critical challenge remains: in many practical systems, feedback is provided only at the end of an episode after a long sequence of actions, rather than immediately.
 For example, in aerospace design, the quality of an aircraft component is evaluated only after the complete manufacturing process is finished \cite{razzaghi2024survey}.
 This delayed feedback creates an extremely sparse reward landscape, making it difficult to determine which actions most significantly influenced the final outcome.
 Consequently, the learning process may converge slowly or become trapped in suboptimal policies.
-Recent studies~\citep{arjona2019rudder, gangwani2020learning, ren2021learning, xiao2024policy} have started to address these issues from different perspectives.
 Overcoming this bottleneck is essential for developing more robust and efficient RL solutions across diverse application domains.

-A widely adopted strategy to tackle sparse rewards is to decompose the episodic return into per-step contributions, thereby generating a dense reward signal.
-However, conventional return decomposition approaches typically assume that each state's contribution is independent and depends solely on the current state and action.
-This Markovian assumption overlooks the interdependencies present in many tasks.
-Empirical evidence, as summarized in Table~\ref{tab:lag1_autocorr}, shows significant lag-1 autocorrelation in several environments, indicating that actions are interdependent over time.
-Ignoring such dependencies can lead to ineffective credit assignment, where important interactions between actions are missed, ultimately impairing learning efficiency.
+Recent studies have started to address these issues from different perspectives~\citep{arjona2019rudder, gangwani2020learning, ren2021learning}.
+A widely adopted strategy to tackle sparse rewards is to decompose the episodic return into per-step contributions (credits), thereby generating dense reward signals.
+For example, RUDDER uses an LSTM to predict per-step returns and redistributes credit through backpropagation.
+The model is trained by minimizing the mean squared error (MSE) between predicted and actual returns.
+RRD~\citep{ren2021learning} samples random trajectory subsequences to approximate optimal decomposition, and IRCR~\citep{gangwani2020learning} simply distributes returns uniformly across all timesteps.
+However, conventional return decomposition approaches typically assume that each step's reward is independent from each other.
+This assumption overlooks the interdependencies between state-action pairs on a trajectory in many tasks.
+A simple empirical evidence shows significant lag-1 autocorrelation in several environments (see Figure~\ref{fig:example}), indicating that rewards are interdependent over time due to the correlation among state-action pairs in consecutive steps.
+Ignoring such dependencies can lead to ineffective reward redistribution, where important interactions between actions are missed, eventually impairing learning efficiency.